 The SELEGGT process is a way to prevent chick culling.
-The scientific approach of endocrinological (hormone-based) gender identification in the hatching egg has been automated in the SELEGGT process and is already in use today.
+The scientific approach of endocrinological (hormone-based) gender identification in the hatching egg has been extensively automated with the SELEGGT process and is already being used in practice today.

 The SELEGGT process makes it possible to distinguish between female and male hatching eggs on the 9th day of incubation.
 We are aware that scientists debate the exact moment at which a chicken embryo is able to perceive pain.
 The Research Services of the German Bundestag has stated that the perception of pain is possible from the 15th day of incubation.
 The incubation days before that are evaluated differently by scientists.